TECHNOLOGY AND INNOVATION

 The story behind Suriname and FIRST GLOBAL

-YHS was connected by Meridian International Center from our YLAI-Obama Program network to former Navy Admiral & US congressman Joe Sestak who was championing the inauguration of a global STEaM network for Robotics, FIRST GLOBAL.
+YHS was connected by Meridian International Center from our YLAI-Obama Program network to former Navy Admiral & US congressman Joe Sestak who was leading the inauguration of a global STEaM network for Robotics, FIRST GLOBAL.

 For us, Suriname’s participation in the Robotics games is important, because it connects Suriname (especially its future generation) to knowledge, experience and resources across the globe.
 It enables us to work towards building competitive STEM skills in the present, to develop innovative robotics engineering solutions in partnerships with various country teams, while various young local capacity is built through the process.
 It's a perfect combination of building skills within a certain time, applying it and testing it's capabilities at nothing less than a high level international collaborative and competitive event.